Kristan Hoffman • Writing Dreams Into Reality

 Lately a lot of things have been pushing me toward an edge.
 What edge, I wasn’t sure.
 Maybe I’m still not.
 But wherever this is, I’m standing here, looking down, looking up, looking back, and looking around, and trying to figure out which is the best way to go.

 I spent this past year trying to do many things.
-First and foremost, I tried to be a good daughter and a good lover.
+First and foremost, I tried to be a good daughter and a good girlfriend.
 I tried to be a good dog-momma.
 I tried to be a good writer, and a good account manager.
 I tried to be a good friend.
 For a while I even tried to be a good dancer.
 What was I thinking?

 But seriously, I tried to do a lot of things, and sometimes I succeeded at some of them, and sometimes I succeeded at none of them.